jerbotron/Pi-Connect-4/docs/communication.md

 ## Controller States

 * Initialize all variables and wait to connect to the server.
 * Send a request to the server to join the game.
-We will either get assigned a player number, or we will get a "game is full" message.
+We will either get assigned a player color, or we will get a "game is full" message.
-* If we got assigned a player number, update the internal state and wait for the server to say that the game has started.
+* If we got assigned a player color, update the internal state and wait for the server to say that the game has started.
-* When the game starts, we will be assigned a color.
-Update things accordingly and wait for it to be our turn.
+* When the game starts, update game messages accordingly and wait for it to be our turn.
-* When a move is requested, we will make the move buttons active.
-The buttons will be capable of sending "left", "right", and "drop" commands.
-* Once we send a "drop" command, we will disable the move buttons and let the player know that it is the other player's turn.
+* When it's our turn, we will be able to hover over the columns and click to drop a piece.
+Send the coordinates of our dropped piece to the server and update game board and disable hovering/drop.
 * At any time, we may get a message from the server that the game is over, either from one player winning, or from the other player leaving the game.
 Update the UI accordingly.